Architecture

 rb_cprefix (e.g.,rb_cCvMat)

-Refinements to ffi-clang
+Extensions to ffi-clang and stdlib

-- Cursor - adds
+- Cursor (

-Rice Visitor Details
+Rice Generator Details

 Traversal

-The visitor traverses the AST recursively.
+The generator traverses the AST recursively.
 Each cursor kind is dispatched to a visit_* method (e.g., visit_class_decl, visit_cxx_method) which checks whether the cursor should be skipped and, if not, renders an ERB template to generate the binding code.

 Filtering